orange-lang/orange/README.md

 # Orange
-Orange is a programming language with the goal of being able to write fast, efficient code as fast as possible.
+Orange is a systems programming language with the feel of a mixture of C# and Ruby.
-It uses LLVM to generate native code.
-You can look inside the `test/` folder to get examples of how Orange works.

 # Hello World
 At the moment, Orange has no standard library, so you'll need to link against C library functions to do more